-Metal containers should not be used in a microwave oven.
+Metal containers usually should not be used in a microwave oven.
 There are, however, some exceptions.
 If you have purchased food which is prepackaged in an aluminum foil container, then refer to the instructions on the package.
-When using aluminum foil containers, cooking times may be longer because microwaves will only penetrate the top of the food.
+It is possible to use disposable containers, but it generally takes longer and the final result will not be as good as if food were placed in plastic or paper containers.